KeenLearnerPankaj/AI-ML-assignments/README.md

 ## About me :
   ###  Pankaj B. Sangle
-  ### pursuing IT degree from 'KK Wagh collage of Engineering, Nashik, Maharashtra.
-  ### currently in Third year.
+  ### Pursuing IT degree from 'KK Wagh collage of Engineering, Nashik, Maharashtra.
+Currently in Third year.

 ## Links :
   ### 1. Linkedin - https://www.linkedin.com/in/pankaj-sangle-42a483202/